 Join our network

-If you want to do more campaigning around mental health issues, you could join OPEN, our personal experience network.
-It’s an online community of people we ask to inform what we do, through anything from quick feedback on a social media post to participating in a research project.
+If you want to do more campaigning around mental health issues, you could join OPEN, our experience network.
+It’s an online community of people we ask to inform us what we do, through anything from quick feedback on a social media post to participating in a research project.
 We want to hear from people with a range of mental health experiences, whether yours is good, bad or something in between.

 I'm being discriminated against – what can I do?